tmylk/data-kata/validation/dbt/tasklist.md

     - write failing test for row count in raw/schema.yml using dbt-expectations
     - use DBT seed command (this is against a [DBT best practice](https://docs.getdbt.com/docs/build/seeds) for loading dynamic data into DB, we are using it here just for concise tutorial )

-- [ ] staging column stg_houses reads data from the raw table and applys formatting checks.
+- [ ] staging column stg_houses reads data from the raw table and applies formatting checks.
     - in staging/schema.yml write failing test for column names using dbt-expectations
     - make the test pass by only selecting the right columns
+    - on green, think about refactoring.
+Would you like to rename fields to have more readable names?
+Do they have to be the same as CSV column names?

 - [ ] column data types validation
     -  run the test on command line using 'dbt test' or 'dbt test --store-failures' command